romankurnovskii/leetcode-apps/explanations/2433/en.md

 **High-level approach**
 Given that `pref[i] = arr[0] ^ arr[1] ^ ... ^ arr[i]`, we can recover `arr[i]` using the property that `pref[i] = pref[i-1] ^ arr[i]`, which means `arr[i] = pref[i] ^ pref[i-1]`.

-![XOR prefix array showing how to recover original values]

 **Brute force vs. optimized strategy**

   * **Brute Force:** Try all possible values for each position - this is exponential and inefficient.